What is Total and Permanent Disability insurance

 In the event of Total and Permanent Disability (TPD), policyholders receive a lump sum payment through TPD insurance, with coverage options for any occupation, their own occupation, or Activities of Daily Living (ADL).
 The specific definition of TPD applicable to the insured person's policy is outlined in the insured’s policy.

 The flexibility of the lump sum payment empowers the insured to allocate the funds according to their needs.
 This may involve actions such as debt repayment, home modifications for accessibility, and contributions towards medical expenses, including ongoing rehabilitation.
-By easing the financial strain associated with permanent illness or injury, TPD insurance not only provides financial support but may also contributes to peace of mind for the policyholder.
+By easing the financial strain associated with permanent illness or injury, TPD insurance not only provides financial support but may also contribute to peace of mind for the policyholder.

 TPD insurance extends beyond work-related injuries, unlike workers' compensation, which primarily covers workplace incidents.
 TPD insurance offers coverage for a wide range of injuries and illnesses leading to total and permanent disablement, irrespective of their origin.
 It is crucial to note that the terms and conditions of TPD insurance can differ among insurers.
 Therefore, reviewing the Product Disclosure Statement is essential to comprehending the coverage's scope, limitations, and any potential exclusions that may be applicable.